wfailla/un-orchestrator/orchestrator/README_RESTAPI.md

 ## Send commands to the un-orchestrator

-In order to interact with the un-orchestrator throug its REST API, you can use your favourite REST tool (e.g., some nice plugins for Mozilla Firefox).
+In order to interact with the un-orchestrator throug its REST API, you can use your favorite REST tool (e.g., some nice plugins for Mozilla Firefox).
 Just in also use the cURL command line tool, such as in the following example (where the NF-FG to be instantiated is stored in the file ``myGraph.json''):